PKIexr/CT-watcher/README.md

 ## tips

-The free account has a query limit, so we recommend not to enter a large domain (e.g., "amazon.com", "microsoft.com", "netflix.com", etc.) as input, otherwise it will take a very long time.
+The free account has a query frequency limit (e.g., SSLMate can only query 10 pages per hour, which is a maximum of 1,000 certificates), so we recommend not to enter a large domain (e.g., "amazon.com", "microsoft.com", "netflix.com", "qq.com", etc.) as input, otherwise it will take a very long time.

 In the source code we give some examples of features.